-Sometimes the best deer stories are about the ones that got away.
-Such is the case with legendary non-typicals like the Hole-in-the-Horn, the Missouri and Minnesota Monarchs which were all found dead.
 Then there are the bucks where no one knows their final fate because all they left behind were a few tantalizing shed antlers that had hunters wondering what could have been.
-Such was the case with the General and the Kansas King, two bucks that likely were larger than Milo Hanson's current 213 5/8-inch world record whitetail from Saskatchewan.
-However, one spectacular buck may have topped all three of those deer.
+These include the Minnesota Monarch, and both the General and the Kansas King, two bucks that likely were larger than Milo Hanson's buck from Saskatchewan, the current typical world record at 213 5/8-inches.

 The Story of the Knife Handle Buck

-The one surviving side of this great deer is truly something to behold.
-The G2 tine measures 14 4/8 inches, while the G3 and G4 tines are each over 13 inches.
-Dick Idol measured this single side at a jaw-dropping 112 3/8 inches gross.
-Just think about that for a moment.
-If the buck's left side matched the right, you're talking about a buck that grosses 224 inches without inside spread credit factored in!
+If the buck's left side matched the right, you're talking about a buck that grosses 224 inches without inside spread credit factored in.
 It's probably reasonable to assume the spread was somewhere in the 20 to 24-inch range based on the main beams.
 That's where most hunters get the 240+ inch gross number.

 According to Wagner, the buck's left side looked very much like the right.
 There was some disparity between the brow tines though.
 The left side's brow is split with a 5 2/8-inch abnormal tine, the only one on the right side.
 Wagner said the left side had a single brow that was taller than the right side, perhaps why they decided to cut that side up for a handle instead of the left.